The Fastest Drive From SF To LA IS I5!

-Tita’s is parked on the west side of I-5 across the street from the Chevron station.
+Tita’s is parked on the east side of I-5 across the street from the Arco gas station at the Buttonwillow exit.
+This is a fantastic stop on the northbound drive.
 Serving up authentic Salvadoran Pupusas, Plantanos con Frijoles y Crema, and Calabaza y Queso, along with all the Tacos you can think of.
 Tita’s is a great lunch stop.

-I-5 Is The Fastest Drive, But There Are Some Times You Don’t Want To Be On The Road
+I-5 Is The Fastest Drive, But There Are Some Times You Don’t Want To Be On This Highway

 Also, Disneyland and Universal Studios are in LA.
+This means many families make this trek to get to “the happiest place on earth” and other fun attractions.
 And just a bit south of LA are SeaWorld and the San Diego Zoo in San Diego.
-This means many families take this trek to get to “the happiest place on earth” and other fun attractions.
 School holidays and summer bring a lot more traffic.